openstack/diskimage-builder/diskimage_builder/elements/yum-minimal/README.rst

 If you wish to include extra repositories, set ``DIB_YUM_MINIMAL_EXTRA_REPOS`` to a directory with the ``.repo`` files.
 The repo files will not be removed from the final image.

+If you are bootstrapping a custom or unsupported OS, and need to install additional packages to setup the base chroot, set ``DIB_YUM_MINIMAL_BOOTSTRAP_PACKAGES`` to the list of additional packages to install.